milkbottledude/woodlands-jb_tracker/Documentation.md

 Again, a decrease in mae and rmse for all but one of the new features.
 Looks like the new features' success was not a fluke 😎.

 After looking at the performance of the new features 📊, as well as taking the correlation matrix heatmap into consideration, I've decided to remove the following features:
+- week_value

+  This feature shows signs of multicollinearity with 3 other features ⚠️, the most out of them all.
+While it did reduce the mae when implemented, the model still has the 2nd highest mae of all the other models which incorporated other features.

-- feature
+- day_of_year

-    *justify*
+  The information provided by this feature can be found in its cylical encoded counterparts `day_of_year_sin` and `day_of_year_cos`.
+Coupled with the fact that its highly correlated with `sch_hol_period` 👎, its a no brainer to remove.

-- feature
+- date_sin

-    *justify*

-OR *all justify here*
+  Without the `week` column values, we can't really tell where in the year this row’s info was taken 📅. `date_sin` is also highly correlated to `dayy_of_year_sin` and `day_of_year_cos`.

+As for `day_pf_year_cos`, I will not remove it even though it has a correlation value of 0.42 with `public_hol_period`.
+Thats barely above the value I stated before, 0.4.

+Nothing compared to the correlation values of the other features removed, which range from 0.7 to 0.9.
+So keeping `day_pf_year_cos` around shouldn't pose much of a problem.
+I hope.

 Now that we are done with that, lets take a look at our new 'holiday period' features 🎉🏖️.

-We know from our results above that the 2 columns *do* in fact improve loss metrics.
-However, I have a sneaky suspicion that theres a class imbalance in either of the columns, something I'd like to check.
+We know from our results above that the 2 holiday columns *do* in fact improve the loss 📉.
+However, I have a sneaky suspicion that theres a class imbalance in one or both of the columns 🧐, something I'd like to check.

 ```
 1    def count_true(df, column_name):